Set permissions to access the Analytics Service and Analytics views

 If you are just adding an Analytics widget to a dashboard or viewing an Analytics widget added to a dashboard, then no special permissions are required.

-To learn more about working with permissions, see Security & Identity.
+To learn more about working with permissions, see Security & identity.

 The Analytics Service does not support security at the area path level.
-Therefore, if a user has access to a team project and can report on that project but they don't have access to work items in specific areas of that project, they can view data through the Analytics Service.
-Therefore, to protect your data, the best practice is to not allow reporting against the Analytics Service for any user who does not have access to all data within a team project.
+Therefore, if a user has access to a project and can report on that project but they don't have access to work items in specific areas of that project, they can view data through the Analytics Service.
+Therefore, to protect your data, the best practice is to not allow reporting against the Analytics Service for any user who does not have access to all data within a project.

 Manage permissions for a shared view

-All members of the Contributors group for your team project can use Shared views in Power BI.
+All members of the Contributors group for your project can use Shared views in Power BI.
 For shared views that you create, you can manage the permissions of users and groups to create, delete, or view a specific shared view.